Zippar

 Cable (ropeway) infrastructure

-Track / rail network segments to allow for navigation from cable sections
+Integrated track or rail segments to enable navigation between cable sections

 When will it happen?